 #6976 - Lack of proper clean up after failure to initialize shared memory.

-#6963 - The REFERENCES permission does not work.

-#6955 - fb\info\creation\timestamp\tz returns a corrupted buffer.

-#6935 - SQL SECURITY DEFINER has inconsistent behaviour if the object owner is non-privileged.

-#6935 - SQL SECURITY DEFINER does not affect the ownership of created DDL objects.

-#6907 - Failed DDL commands can be replicated.

-#6900 - IBatch::add() method fails silently when a memory limit is exceeded.

-#6893 - Problem with replication of BLOB segments longer than 32KB.

-#6887 - Invalid SIMILAR TO patterns may lead memory read beyond string limits.

-#6886 - Differerent interfaces behaviour depending upon source of interface.
+Implemented by V. Khorsun #6963 - The REFERENCES permission does not work.
+Implemented by A. Peshkoff #6955 - fb info creation timestamp tz returns a corrupted buffer.
+Implemented by V. Khorsun #6935 - SQL SECURITY DEFINER has inconsistent behaviour if the object owner is non-privileged.
+Implemented by D. Yemanov #6935 - SQL SECURITY DEFINER does not affect the ownership of created DDL objects.
+Implemented by D. Yemanov #6907 - Failed DDL commands can be replicated.
+Implemented by D. Yemanov #6900 - IBatch::add() method fails silently when a memory limit is exceeded.
+Implemented by A. Peshkoff #6893 - Problem with replication of BLOB segments longer than 32KB.
+Implemented by D. Yemanov #6887 - Invalid SIMILAR TO patterns may lead memory read beyond string limits.
+Implemented by A. dos Santos Fernandes #6886 - Differerent interfaces behaviour depending upon source of interface.